ss1611/CS220-AU-portfolio-1/README.md

 ## Portfolio items
 The portfolio items I will submit contains the following:

 1. **website** - a simple website that supports my institutional/professional identity, also similar to a blog format highlighting non instituional interests.
-There is also a cv like element to it, showing my education, work experience and essay written.
+There is also a cv like element to it, showing my education, work experience and essay's written.
 2. **di reflection** - a short written work (essay) where I reflect on developing my digital identities including both, visitor and resident modes (White, 2013).
-You can write this reflection in your preferred word editor (e.g. Word, Google Docs, Open Office) but you must submit it as a PDF file on FASER.
-If you are confident with this writing being public, please add it as an additional page to your website using Markdown language in the `di-reflection.md` file.
-The current content of this file can give you some ideas for reflecting on digital identities in general and on developing your own digital identities - change it as necessary.
+I wrote my reflection in Word, however I submitted it as a PDF file on FASER.
-3. **self-and peer-assessment** - the CS220 AU marking rubric in the `assessment.md` file to help streamline your progress.
-Before you submit, use this file to evaluate your work and give feedback on one of your classmates' work.
+3. **self-and peer-assessment** - Using the CS220 AU marking rubric in the `assessment.md` file my peer and I helped to streamline my progress.
+Evaluating my work and giving feedback my peers' work.
-4. **portfolio overview** - a succinct overview of your portfolio and an outline of completed tasks (Log) and tasks to do (TODO) in the `README.md` file.
-Consider this `README.md` file, the one you are reading now, as a template - change it as necessary.
+4. **portfolio overview** - This is the portfolio overview, where I outline my completed tasks (Log) and tasks to do (TODO) in the `README.md` file.

 I have added my student number and portfolio's URL in the `final-check.md` file, complete a checklist in this file and along with the PDF version of your DI reflection, submit it on FASER.